zushicat/cologne-trees-data/dataschema.md

 ```

 **year_sprout**
-As mentioned before, the examination of age information from the original data revealed a very high variance which makes this data too unreliable for direct aquisition.
+As mentioned before, the examination of age information from the original data revealed a very high variance which makes this data too unreliable for direct aquisition on individual tree.
 But taken as a whole (per genus), it proves sufficiant to train a regression model (X: genus, bole radius, y: year sprout) and predict the year a tree sprout when genus and bole radius are given.

 **age_in_2020**
 Derived from year_sprout (valid for 2020)